Stuycs-K/finalprojectapcs-4-yee-estella-yesley-kiran/DEVLOG-EstellaYee.md

 - Tried to code the death of the ghosts and have them run back to the base when they come in contact with Pacman - 40 minutes
 - Coded Pinky's targeting mechanism, but was not able to test because there are still bugs in the scatter mode;

+### 2025-06-04-05
+- Made a to-do list for everything we need to finish an a schedule to get things done by.
+5 min
+- Worked on making a new move method with BFS searching mechanism.